 THE PERFECT WORLD FOUNDATION

 10 important years behind us.
-We now have 10 crucial years ahead of us
+And 10 crucial years ahead of us.

 After working side by side for almost twenty years, Ragnhild and Lars Jacobsson still spend every day saving our planet’s animals and nature.
 Together, they create opportunities to save and spread awareness about animals and nature in crisis, and bring new innovative technologies to market.
 All with the goal of creating a sustainable future for our planet and our future generations.